 Once a design is registered, it gives the legal right to bring an action against those persons (natural/legal entity) who infringe the design right, in the Court not lower than District Court to stop such exploitation and to claim any damages to which the registered proprietor is legally entitled.
 However, if the design is not registered, there shall be no legal right available to take any action against the infringement under the provisions of the Designs Act, 2000.

 What is an artistic work which is not the subject matter of registration?

 An artistic work as defined under Section 2(c) of the Copyright Act, 1957 shall not a subject matter for registration.

 (i) A painting, a sculpture, a drawing (including a diagram, map, chart or plan) on engraving or a photograph whether or not such work possesses artistic quality.

 (iii) Any other work of artistic craftsmanship.

-What is meant by classification of goods mentioned in the Third Schedule?
+What is meant by the classification of goods mentioned in the Third Schedule?

 Practical Example: If the design is applied to a toothbrush it will be classified under class 04 & subclass 04-02.
 Similarly, if the design is applied to a calculator, it will be classified in class 18 & subclass 18-01.
-Subsequent application by the same proprietor for registration of same or similar design applied to any article of the same class is possible but period of registration will be valid only upto the period of previous registration of same design.
+Subsequent application by the same proprietor for registration of the same or similar design applied to any article of the same class is possible but the period of registration will be valid only up to the period of previous registration of the same design.

 What is meant by Property mark as per the Indian Penal Code (Sec.
 479)?

-Practical example: The mark used by the Indian Railway on their goods may be termed as a property mark for the purpose of easy identification of the owner.
+Practical example: The mark used by the Indian Railway on their goods may be termed as a property mark for easy identification of the owner.